vaceletm/BlogPost/TuleapRackspace.md

 The magic is done in slave configuration:

-* Number of Executors: the number of job a slave can handle in parallel (we set to 5)
+* Number of Executors: the number of jobs a slave can handle in parallel (we set to 5)
 * The hardware ID (performance1-4 in our case)
-* The image ID and setup script, this need some details
+* The image ID and setup script, this needs some details

 ### Image ID and Init script